azarboon/ai-powered-cdk-best-practices/PROJECT_RULES.md

 **These rules must be changed only by a human.
 Do not modify them automatically.**

+### Specific rules for this project.
+Others may want to tweak them to fit their own project.

+AI assistants must NEVER change any of these files automatically unless they have explicit approval from a human.
+Approval is valid only once, and additional approval must be obtained for any future changes: .eslintrc.json, tsconfig.json, package.json.

 ### Linting

 - Before every commit, you must run ESLint to validate and lint all JavaScript and TypeScript files (including code and comments) in all project folders, excluding `node_modules`.
 This includes, at minimum, the `bin`, `lib`, and `lambda` directories.